 Preventing Gas Leakage

-You can take a walk around your home to check for any sign of gas leakage in your leisure.
+You can take a walk around your home to check for any sign of gas leakage at your leisure.
 If you notice anything wrong with the gas pipes, you should call a certified plumber immediately.

 Hire a Professional Plumber

 Installation and maintenance of gas pipes are very crucial in preventing gas leakage.
-You should hire a professional plumber if you want to install or repair your gas pipes.
+You should hire a plumber if you want to install or repair your gas pipes.
 Just avoid DIY!